 Also, if for some reason someone else has to step in or if something ever had to be delegated, a list of tasks, deadlines and other details will be waiting for the person who jumps in because it’s easy to see where the person left off.

 Slack is another useful tool that allows teams to instant message each other using channels.
-You add those who need to be included on a certain channel based on a topic or project that pertains to them.
+You add those who need to be included based on a topic or project that pertains to them.
 No matter what tool you choose to make things run more smoothly, you still want to have an informal understanding of how often each person should be checking in to make this work well.
 If you need to discuss something daily, you might want to establish that upfront.

 3. Set up a timeline but don’t be too rigid.